 - Buy Again.
 Establishing customer loyalty is relationship that needs to be nurtured and cultivated.
 There is not reason that a first time client can’t be a client for life.

 We are circling back again to the first stage which is Awareness.
 Once we have them, let’s not lose them.
-Social media marketing, email marketing and blogging are excellent ways to maintain and cultivate relationships with your existing and past satisfied clients.
+Content Marketing is an excellent way to maintain and cultivate relationships with your existing and past satisfied clients.

 Now that you have an understanding of the Marketing Funnel, it is time to implement.
 We at Bush Marketing create and implement positive and compelling marketing strategies for our clients geared toward generating traffic to your website and converting that traffic into prospects.